madprops/gifmaker/README.md

 ---

-> output = Type: str | Default: The borat/output directory
+> output = Type: str | Default: The output directory

 Directory path to save the generated file.